-Dr. Dunia Abdul-Aziz is a board-certified otolaryngologist specializing in otology and neurotology, who sees patients at our main campus as well as at our Newton and Wellesley locations.
+Dr. Dunia Abdul-Aziz is a board-certified otolaryngologist specializing in otology and neurotology, who sees patients at our main campus as well as at our Wellesley location.

 She received her bachelor’s degree in biochemical sciences from Harvard University and her medical degree from Harvard Medical School, jointly with MIT, as part of the combined Health Sciences and Technology (HST) program.
 She completed her internship in general surgery at Mass General, followed by her residency in otolaryngology and fellowship in neurotology skull base surgery at Mass.
 Eye and Ear/Harvard Medical School.
 She now serves on the faculty of Harvard Medical School as an Instructor in Otolaryngology.